 By now, you’ve probably figured out your favorite pasta dishes are not keto-friendly.
-From macaroni to linguine, lasagna to fettuccine, most pasta is made from white or wheat flour, which is incredibly high in carbohydrates.
+From macaroni to linguine, lasagna to fettuccine, most pasta is made from white or wheat flour, which is incredibly high in carbohydrates, except our Keto-Friendly Mac & Cheese with only 7g of net carbs.
 And while zucchini noodles might be a suitable replacement for some, you’re looking for something closer to the “real thing.”

 And that’s what got you thinking: Are egg noodles keto-friendly?
 After all, they have the word “egg” in the name, so they must be low in carbs, right?
 As you’re about to learn, egg noodles are not that different from wheat noodles.

 Below, you’ll learn more about egg noodles, their nutrition content, and whether or not they fit into a low-carb diet.

 Egg Noodles vs. Regular Noodles

 Before determining egg noodles carbs, take a step back.
 What are noodles, and how are they different from regular, whole-grain noodles?

 When it comes to versatile foods, egg noodles may be at the top of the list.
 That’s why they can be found in various cuisines all across the globe.
 Noodles are a staple in many kinds of meals and absorb flavors from many dishes.

 Noodles have been around since the beginning of time.
 Well, almost.
 The earliest sign of noodles comes from an archaeological site in northwestern China.
 This bowl of thin, yellow noodles is said to date back 4,000 years.
 Even back then, noodles were a kitchen staple.